 Pricing

-- The Basic plan, priced at $59 per month, includes essential tools and support to help creators build and launch their courses.
+- The Starter plan, priced at $39 per month, includes essential tools and support to help creators build and launch their courses.

-- The Pro plan costs $159 per month and provides advanced features designed for scaling, including additional support options.
+- The Builder plan costs $89 per month and provides advanced features designed for scaling, including additional support options.

-- The Pro+ plan is available for $249 per month, offering more product capacity and custom user roles.
+- The Growth plan is available for $189 per month, offering more product capacity and custom user roles.

-- The Enterprise plan provides custom pricing and includes all Pro+ features along with migration assistance, white-glove onboarding, and a dedicated success manager.
+They also offer custom pricing with migration assistance, white-glove onboarding, and a dedicated success manager.

 6. Thinkific

 Thinkific is a platform built for selling online courses and digital products.
-Unlike Kajabi, it focuses on course creation and student experience rather than advanced marketing automation.
+It focuses on course creation and student experience rather than advanced marketing automation.

 The platform supports different content formats to make it easier to organize and present educational materials in a structured way.
 It also integrates with email marketing tools, analytics platforms, and payment processors.

-Users can customize their course website with pre-built themes and support multiple pricing options, including one-time payments, subscriptions, and payment plans.
+You can customize your course website with pre-built themes and support multiple pricing options, including one-time payments, subscriptions, and payment plans.

 Key Features